-The council is committed to continually improving its communications and active engagement with stakeholders, including Aberdeen citizens, visitors, the business community, partners and its employees.
+The council is committed to continually improving its communications and active engagement with stakeholders, including Aberdeen citizens, visitors, the business community, partners, its employees and employee representatives.
 We seek a significant change in modernising the way we work and deliver our services.
-Selfevaluation is an important element in achieving this and over the lifespan of this plan there will be a focus on increasing our capacity to self-evaluate, taking an evidenced approach, building upon good practice already in place and learning through benchmarking against the private and public sector.
+Self-evaluation is an important element in achieving this and over the lifespan of this plan there will be a focus on increasing our capacity to self-evaluate, taking an evidenced approach, building upon good practice already in place and learning through benchmarking against the private and public sector.

-John Stewart Council Leader
+Callum McCaig Council Leader